-Veteran of Senate Intel Committee arrested for lying to investigators in leak investigation
+Veteran of Senate Intel Committee charged with lying to investigators in leak investigation

-(CNN)A longtime US Senate staffer was arrested late Thursday on charges of lying to federal agents as part of an investigation related to unauthorized disclosure of information, according to a federal indictment.
+(CNN)A longtime US Senate staffer was arrested late Thursday on charges of lying to federal agents as part of an investigation related to the unauthorized disclosure of non-public information, according to a federal indictment.

 Federal prosecutors accuse James Wolfe, the former security director for the Senate Intelligence Committee, of lying to FBI agents in December 2017 about his contacts with three reporters, including through his use of encrypted messaging applications.
 According to the indictment, Wolfe made false statements to the FBI about providing two reporters with non-public information related to the matters occurring before the committee.

+Yet he "maintained that he had never disclosed to REPORTER #2 classified information or information that he learned as Director of Security for the (Committee) that was not otherwise publicly available."

+Investigators obtained email and phone records for the pair allegedly showing "tens of thousands of electronic communications," including a text message from Wolfe that read in part: "I've watched your career take off even before you ever had a career in journalism. . . .
+I always tried to give you as much information that I could and to do the right thing with it so you could get that scoop before anyone else . . . ."

-The identity of the committee aide had been previously undisclosed until late Wednesday, but the Senate had quietly passed a resolution Wednesday evening authorizing lawmakers to provide the Justice Department with documents in connection to the investigation.
+Wolfe's identity had been previously undisclosed, but the Senate had quietly passed a resolution Wednesday evening authorizing lawmakers to provide the Justice Department with documents in connection to the investigation.

+In a joint statement Thursday evening, Senate Intelligence Chairman Richard Burr, Republican of North Carolina, and Vice Chairman Mark Warner, Democrat of Virginia, called the news troubling.

+"While the charges do not appear to include anything related to the mishandling of classified information, the Committee takes this matter extremely seriously.
+We were made aware of the investigation late last year, and have fully cooperated with the Federal Bureau of Investigation and the Department of Justice since then," they said.

+"The Attorney General has stated that investigations and prosecutions of unauthorized disclosure of controlled information are a priority of the Department of Justice," said Assistant Attorney General John Demers in a statement.
+"The allegations in this indictment are doubly troubling as the false statements concern the unauthorized disclosure of sensitive and confidential information."

+Over the past year, as the committee's Russia inquiry heated up, Wolfe was responsible for escorting high-profile witnesses into the committee's secure spaces, including Trump's son-in-law and senior adviser, Jared Kushner.

-Wolfe worked under leadership of both parties since 1987, before he abruptly departed the panel at the end of 2017.
+Wolfe had worked under leadership of both parties since 1987, before abruptly departing the senate panel at the end of 2017.

 Reached Wednesday by CNN's Manu Raju, Wolfe denied being contacted by the DOJ or FBI.